patridge/github-pull-request-minimizer/README.md

 If you ever hide a comment you need shown, you can always click "Show comment" to restore its visibility.

+## Installation

+If you are using Google Chrome or the Chromium-based Microsoft Edge, you can install the [GitHub comment minimizer extension](https://chrome.google.com/webstore/detail/microsoft-docslearn-githu/kcjgaccpjfoapcbaaecnjngjeccgmplh) to allow hiding old bot comments in your GitHub pull requests.

 ## Current bot name prefixes

 Until this extension allows you to customize the bot name prefixes, it is set to minimize bots with the following prefixes: